 This event fires when a client connects.
 It provides an opportunity to inspect the WebSocket request and either accept or reject the connection attempt.

-By default, the class will accept the connection.
+By default, the component will accept the connection.
 You do not need to set anything to accept the connection.
-The class will return a StatusCode of 101 to the connecting client and the request will proceed as normal.
+The component will return a StatusCode of 101 to the connecting client and the request will proceed as normal.
 To reject a connection, set StatusCode to an HTTP error code, such as 401.